RapidProjectH2020/rapid-android-DemoApp/README.md

   Also in this case, the user can see cumulative statistics in terms of number and duration of local/remote execution.
   The expected result here is that the local execution will always be faster than the remote one, given that the native function is not computationally intensive, meaning that the remote execution is penalized by the data transmission.
-  However, this is just a simple demo that users can use as a starting point for building their applications including offloadable native functions.
+  However, this is just a simple demo serving as a starting point for building applications that include offloadable native functions.

 * **Android CUDA programming and Android CUDA offloading.**